Collective Annealing by Switching Temperatures: a Boltzmann-type description: Concluding remarks

 \section{Concluding remarks}

-In this work, we have introduced and analyzed a novel framework for simulated annealing based on kinetic theory and collective temperature dynamics.
+In this work, we have introduced and studied a novel framework for simulated annealing based on kinetic theory and collective temperature dynamics.
 Inspired by particle interactions in Boltzmann-type models and the principles of parallel tempering, our approach constructs a stochastic mechanism through which particles interact by exchanging temperatures according to a suitably designed binary interaction.
-This formulation leads to a linear kinetic model for simulated annealing of the type introduced in^^>\cite{pareschi_optimization_2024} coupled with a nonlinear Boltzmann--Povzner equation for the temperature exchanges, offering a flexible and analytically tractable model for optimization with collective cooling.

-Our method enables a dynamic adaptation of the temperature distribution that is emergent rather than externally prescribed, and we have shown that this interaction-driven mechanism leads to asymptotic concentration on global minima of the target energy landscape under suitable assumptions.
-Numerical experiments illustrate the potential of the method in escaping metastable states and adapting the cooling process to the complexity of the energy landscape.
+This formulation leads to a linear kinetic model for simulated annealing of the type introduced in^^>\cite{pareschi_optimization_2024} coupled with a nonlinear Boltzmann--Povzner equation for the temperature exchanges.
+The method enables a dynamic adaptation of the temperature distribution that is emergent rather than externally prescribed, and we have shown that this interaction-driven mechanism yields a monotone decay of the expected mean temperature under suitable assumptions on the interaction parameters.
+The numerical experiments support the use of CAST as an adaptive collective cooling strategy for global optimization.

-This perspective complements and extends other recent kinetic approaches to simulated annealing, such as those based on entropy-controlled cooling [34], and opens several promising directions for future research.
+This perspective complements and extends other recent kinetic approaches to simulated annealing, such as those based on entropy-controlled cooling^^>\cite{herty_kinetic_2026}, and opens several promising directions for future research.
 In particular, the introduction of a vector-valued temperature could allow for anisotropic exploration of the state space, where different directions or features of the problem are cooled at different rates.
 This would be especially useful in high-dimensional or stiff problems, where energy landscapes vary strongly across directions.

 Furthermore, the generality of the kinetic formulation suggests potential applications beyond classical optimization.
 For instance, collective thermostatting mechanisms could be fruitfully integrated into stochastic gradient Langevin dynamics (SGLD) or variational inference frameworks in machine learning, where adaptive control of exploration and convergence plays a central role.
 Finally, extending the model to allow for spatially structured particle systems or interacting agent networks may yield insights into distributed optimization and decentralized learning algorithms.